[caption id="attachment_9815" align="alignright" width="200"] Gov. Dannel Malloy[/caption]

 Earlier this month, Gov. Dannel Malloy signed HB 5450, which will make changes to Connecticut’s medical marijuana program including to allow certain patients who are under 18 to access medical cannabis.
 The bill previously passed the House 129 to 3 and the Senate 23 to 1.

-Connecticut first enacted medical marijuana legislation in 2012, but the law did not allow access for minor patients, many of whom would benefit greatly from access to this safe and effective treatment.
-Of the 24 states that have effective medical marijuana programs, Connecticut is the last state to exclude younger patients.
+On June 1, 2012, Connecticut enacted a medical marijuana program that allows seriously ill patients access to medical marijuana.
+However, the law does not allow access for minor patients, many of whom would benefit greatly from access to this safe and effective treatment.
+Of the 24 states that have effective medical marijuana programs, Connecticut is the only state that does not allow access for younger patients.